Brazilian IPOs get into a New York state of mind

 “High growth tech companies only find a large pool of investors in the U.S.”, he said.

-PagSeguro’s underwriters wanted it to be compared with U.S. fintech companies such as PayPal Holdings Inc (PYPL.O) and Square Inc (SQ.N) and not with slower growth local peers such as payment processor Cielo SA (CIEL3.SA).
+PagSeguro’s underwriters wanted it to be compared with U.S. fintech companies such as PayPal Holdings Inc and Square Inc and not with slower growth local peers such as payment processor Cielo SA.

 PagSeguro focuses on digital payments accounts and sells point of sales devices rather than traditional merchant processing.